ayoung5555/MP_MyWebsite/README.md

 3. Open your IDE and open the index.html file

-4. To simplify things, minify the code block on line 19
+4. To simplify the appearance of the HTML, collapse the code block on line 19

     - This is the line that starts with `<svg xmlns...`

     - This hides the code used to show the contact/social media icons

-5. Do a Control+F or Command+F search for 'EDITME'
+5. Do a `Control+F` or `Command+F` search for 'EDITME'

 	- This will highlight all the places that you should make changes before you upload.